 The crochet stitch patterns include the bobble stitch, shell, and two forms of cross-stitches.
 The top of the pumpkin is composed of a stem and a “flower” that the secondary pumpkin color is worked into via post stitches.
 It is important to keep relaxed, even tension for this project so that there is plenty of stretch.
 Though I used double crochet stitch patterns throughout, different stitches have slightly different heights, so this hat does not lay perfectly symmetrical (much like a real pumpkin).
 Lightly blocking should take care of this, but because of the stretch in the yarn it is not necessary, and the slight variation should not be noticeable once the hat is on baby’s head.
 You will notice in the materials description that I used two different Red Heart yarns: “With Love” for the pumpkin stem crochet pattern, and “Super Saver” for the body.
 Red Heart “With Love” is slightly thicker than Red Heart “Super Saver” which helps to make this hat wider at the top.
 Using different yarns may not produce the same results.

-Since pumpkins come in a variety of colors I’ve included several yarn suggestions below so you can crochet the pumpkin you want.
+Since pumpkins come in a variety of colors (have you seen the gorgeous heirloom pumpkins and gourds out there?), I’ve included several yarn suggestions below so you can crochet the pumpkin you want.
 Since I’m a big fan of pumpkin pie, I’ve named most of them after smaller pie pumpkin varieties that actually exist.
 Though some real-life pumpkins are variegated in their coloring, trying to use a variegated yarn on this crochet hat will make the unique texture disappear, so I do not recommend it for this project.

 4.5mm hook, or hook needed to obtain gauge